DISNEY WORLD PLANNING GUIDE

 A final tip is to check with your Disney World Travel Agent - thats us!
 Discounts of up to 40% are occasionally offered directly from Disney for dining packages and resort stays.

 Choosing a date for your adventure is a crucial component of traveling to Disney World, as a week sooner or later can make or break the enjoyment of your time.
 Understanding projected weather, ticket prices, park hours, and events/festivals will help you make a wise decision on dates for your trip.

 We also highly recommend consulting crowd levels via a crowd calendar.
 You can find several crowd calendars online that can give you a great place to start on this decision.
 The best crowd calendar can be found at Touring Plans.
 There is a fee associated with the calendar, but their research has been our go to source for all crowd data for years (let us know if you would like a subscription, we often are able to give a few away for free!).
-Undercover Tourist also has a great FREE crowd calendar that we would recommend.
 Historically, the best times to travel considering all factors are late January to early February, April to early May, September and October, and the week after Thanksgiving through the first week of December.

 Before moving on, you must also check to make sure that there is availability on the Disney Park Pass System for the dates you have chosen.
 This system was implemented when Disney reopened and requires that everyone who visits a park have both a park ticket and a reservation for each day in the park.
 You can make those reservations on Disney’s website after you purchase your tickets and we talk more about this below.
 However, at this point you should ensure that there is availability for all of the days you are planning on going.